lucifer2711/freshersbatch-oct16/Readme.txt

-this is assignment based on html we are perforing all kinds of git action on it.
+this is assignment based on html someswar we are perforing all kinds of git action on it.
 I live in lucknow